 With more TV series — and places to watch them — than ever, Apple is putting a reported $1 billion toward adding to the peak TV pile.
 While the company began its foray into scripted series with two current shows offered through Apple Music — the tech-themed Shark Tank–esque reality competition Planet of the Apps and Carpool Karaoke: The Series — the competition really ramped up when it hired veteran TV executives Zack Van Amburg and Jamie Erlicht in June 2017.
 The duo formerly ran Sony Pictures Television, the studio that brought the world Breaking Bad and The Crown.

 Van Amburg and Erlicht have engaged in aggressive bidding wars for some of TV’s hottest projects, according to a New York Times report, and will likely surpass its reported budget in doing so.
-With 13 projects currently in the works, it’s clear the company is ready to spend money to compete with TV’s current titans.
+With more than a dozen projects currently in the works, it’s clear the company is ready to spend money to compete with TV’s current titans.
 (Planet of the Apps, which featured guest judges including Gwyneth Paltrow and Jessica Alba, didn’t get much critical acclaim when it debuted in June 2017.
 Carpool Karaoke: The Series, a spin-off of James Corden’s popular Late Late Show segment, has been ordered for a second season.)

 What it’s about: The morning show drama has already been ordered for two seasons and 20 episodes and will draw background from Brian Stelter’s book Top of the Morning: Inside the Cutthroat World of Morning TV.